-Our ability to attract and retain skilled employees is closely associated with the company’s power of innovation and our capacity to offer exciting projects that mean something to wider society.
-Our goal is for every employee to have more skills when they leave us than when they joined us.
+Cybercom’s ability to attract and retain skilled employees is closely associated with the company’s power of innovation and our capacity to offer exciting projects that mean something to wider society.
+Our goal is to provide all employees with opportunities to continuously develop and achieve their full potential.